 Government institutions and stakeholders can receive funding from the Migration MPTF through PUNOs.
 The Fund requires that all proposals have the endorsement of the relevant national government.
-The Fund strongly encourages the participation of government institutions, including at the local level, and stakeholders both at the design and implementation phases of proposed joint programmes seeking Migration MPTF support.
-The extent to which consultation with partners has taken place in the design phase as well as the expected level of partners' involvement in programme implementation will be important factors in assessing the viability of the proposed joint programme under the Fund.
+The Fund strongly encourages the participation of government institutions, including at the local level, and stakeholders both at the design and implementation phases of proposed JPs seeking Migration MPTF support.
+The extent to which consultation with partners has taken place in the design phase as well as the expected level of partners' involvement in programme implementation will be important factors in assessing the viability of the proposed JP under the Fund.
+Please refer to the Migration MPTF Guidance Note on Civil Society Engagement (see separate Annex D: Guidance Notes) for further information.